Petar-23/test-docs/docs/intro/whitepaper.md

 ### Referral system and incentives for marketers and influencers

 Another unique aspect of the SwapDEX NFT marketplace is our distinctive referral system for NFTs.
-This system has been designed to enhance the visibility and sales of NFTs while concurrently offering benefits to sellers, marketers, and buyers.
+This system has been çdesigned to enhance the visibility and sales of NFTs while concurrently offering benefits to sellers, marketers, and buyers.

 When a seller lists an NFT for sale, they have the freedom to determine the percentage of the selling price they wish to share with potential marketers as a referral incentive.
 Each marketer can then register their wallet and decide how much of this incentive they want to forward to the buyer.